 Inherent Growth.
-Many leases have scheduled fixed rent increases and a couple with rent increases based upon the consumer price index.
-As of December 31, 2022, 95.7% of our single-tenant industrial leases had scheduled rent increases.
-The average escalation rate of these leases based on the next rent step was 2.5% as of December 31, 2022.
+As of December 31, 2023, 98.1% of our industrial leases had scheduled rent increases.
+The average escalation rate of these leases based on the next rent step was 2.6% as of December 31, 2023.
 A majority of our leases require tenants to pay operating expenses, including maintenance, real estate taxes, insurance and utilities, thereby reducing our exposure to increases in costs and operating expenses.
 However, certain of our leases provide for some level of landlord responsibility for capital repairs and replacements, the cost of which is generally factored into the rental rate.
 Our motivation to release vacant space requires us to meet market demands with respect to rental rates, tenant concessions and landlord responsibilities.
 Developers are similarly motivated when signing leases with tenants due to the significant competition in the industrial space.
 As a result, the obligations of our property owner subsidiaries on new leases and newly renewed or extended leases may increase to include, among other items, some form of responsibility for operating expenses and/or capital repairs and replacements.